Blackview MP100 mini PC review

 30-second review

-Blackview is a brand typically associated with rugged phones and tablets, though it has recently evolved into a maker of Mini PCs.
+Blackview is a brand typically associated with rugged phones and tablets, though it has recently evolved into a maker of mini PCs.

-The Mp100 is a middle-order NUC design with the visual flair we’ve come to expect from Blackview.
+Having tested out the best mini PCs, we can say the MP100 is a middle-order NUC design with the visual flair we’ve come to expect from Blackview.
 It features coloured LED illumination and patterning on the top of the case.

 The MP100, which has an all-plastic construction, uses the AMD Ryzen 7 5700U processor, an older Zen 2 class device with eight cores and sixteen threads.